WEATHER BULLETIN FOR THE HIGH SEAS FOR METAREA VII.

 ====================

-first half of the period.
+extreme south-west during the second half of the period.

 SYNOPTIC CHART 12:00Z